puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

   #### Windows information and settings
   ##### Group Policy (ADMX) info
   - GP unique name: BackgroundTemplateListUpdatesEnabled
-  - GP name: Enables background updates to the list of available templates for Collections and other features that use templates.
+  - GP name: Enables background updates to the list of available templates for Collections and other features that use templates
   - GP path (Mandatory): Administrative Templates/Microsoft Edge/
   - GP path (Recommended): N/A
   - GP ADMX file name: MSEdge.admx